How to Manage a Distributed Team

 Pro-tip: On our podcasts with Brie (FlexJobs) and Scott (Invision), both mentioned the importance of using emoticons to soften the message while chatting on Slack.
 Since in written communication often the spirit behind the message can be misinterpreted, emoticons help in reassuring the recipient of the nature of the message.
 So, be generous with emoticons used in your conversations!

 - Number of people involved: Getting a huge number of people on a call is always a challenge and often unproductive.
 Therefore, other than for project beginnings and scheduled checkpoints, a call for a large part of the team might not make total sense.
-It is best to break challenges into smaller problems and to have micro conversations around them.
+One important thing to note about managing a distributed team is that it is best to break challenges into smaller problems and to have micro conversations around them.
 For larger team discussions, slack or organising it around a project management tool might make more sense.

 For two to three individuals, it has to be decided on a case-to-case basis.
 The default is written communication which does work well most of the times, but could turn inefficient.
 Scott, Director of Customer Acquisition at Invision, covered this point beautifully in one of his LinkedIn articles.